Skip to main content

 Fitting it all together

-The Templates Editor is integrated with Management Interface.
-It is a code-based design tool that can be used to extend the look and feel of your WebShop.
-The Template Editor uses Twig.
-Twig is a low code, easy to use templating language.
-Twig consists of a standard syntax that uses expressions, variables and tags to control the content and logic of each template.
+The Templates Editor is integrated with the Management Interface.
+It is a code-based design tool that can extend the look and feel of your WebShop.
+The Templates Editor uses Twig, a low-code, easy-to-use templating language.
+Twig consists of a standard syntax that uses expressions, variables, and tags to control the content and logic of each template.
 Read Introduction to Twig (external site) for more information about how to use Twig.

-When you open the Templates Editor, the interface is displayed as two panels, a navigational tree and a code editor.
-The Twig templates that you can modify or add to are listed under the navigational tree.
-Clicking on the name of the file opens code in the editor to the right of the screen.
+When you open the Templates Editor, the interface is displayed as two panels: a navigational tree and a code editor.
+The Twig templates you can modify or add to are listed under the navigational tree.
+Clicking on the file name opens the code in the editor to the right of the screen.
+Each template modifies a different section of a WebShop page.
+Our image maps show you which template modifies which WebShop page section

 customer

-The variables associated with each of these objects are listed under the Documentation tab.
+The variables associated with each object are listed under the Documentation tab.

 Object and variable names are case sensitive.